Cultivating Love – by Addison Albright

 “Yeah, well don’t pass that intel around, okay?
 I wouldn’t want to have to hurt you.”

-Ed smiled to himself.
+Ed smiled.
 That sounded more like Joe.
 “Ditto.”

 “By the way, it’s my turn again when you get here.”